 On the other hand, if $0<s<\frac{d}{d+1}$, then no such uniform estimates exist. \end{prop} Note that if $z=0$, \eqref{hyz2} becomes the classical Hardy-Littlewood-Sobolev inequality which is true for $0<2s<d$ and $\frac1p-\frac1q=\frac{2s}{d}$, $1<p<q<\infty$.

-The exclusion of $0<s<\frac{d}{d+1}$ to have a uniform estimate like \eqref{hyz2} is persistent with the Stein-Tomas estimate; i.e.~if we assume such uniform estimate takes place in this regime it contradicts
+The exclusion of $0<s<\frac{d}{d+1}$ to have a uniform estimate like \eqref{hyz2} is consistent with the Stein-Tomas estimate; i.e.~if we assume such uniform estimate takes place in this regime it contradicts